MarkKoz/tweet-pnd/README.md

 * `ignore_retweets` - Does not parse tweets which are retweets.
 * `disconnect_on_first` - `true` to disconnect the stream after the first found tweet; `false` otherwise.
+* `log_tweets` - `true` to log user's tweets to a file; `false` otherwise.
+A new file is created every day at midnight.
+Old files have the date appended to their name.

 #### Exchanges
 * `priority` - A positive integer representing the priority of the exchange.